Human Rights Act 2004: Reception

-Jon Stanhope who served on council for A.C.T civil liberties as the president points out, that the Human Rights Act is ‘’one of the most important pieces of legislation’’ passed in Australia.
-Nevertheless, Stanhope acknowledges that ‘’the act is not an end in itself’’ but will be used to encourage norms and customs that respect Human Rights.
+Support

-Congruent with the former, Helen Watchirs the president of the A.C.T Human Right Commission and Gabrielle McKinnon a director on the Australian National University research project into Human Rights Act levy heavy criticism.
-Watchirs and McKinnon describe the moderate influence of the Human Rights Act within the judicial system.
-The duo comment, that a ‘’great many cases’’ have been adjudicated without careful analysis and scrutiny of raised provisions pertaining to the Human Rights Act.
+Jon Stanhope, who served on council for ACT civil liberties as president, states that the Human Rights Act is "one of the most important pieces of legislation" passed in Australia.
+Nevertheless, Stanhope acknowledges that "the act is not an end in itself" but will be used to encourage norms and customs that respect human rights.

-Conversely, Michael Walton a senior lecture of Public Policy at Harvard Kennedy school stated, that this piece of legislation provides an honest accounting of the International Covenant on Civil and Political Rights.
+Michael Walton, a senior lecture of public policy at Harvard Kennedy School stated, that this piece of legislation provides an honest accounting of the International Covenant on Civil and Political Rights.
 Notwithstanding, Walton takes issue with specific sections of the Act.
-For example, when an individual's rights have been violated, under this act, there is no path to renumeration through litigation.
+For example, when an individual's rights have been violated under the Act, there is no path to remuneration through litigation.